MonishaMisha/Asteroids/README.md

 5. Try to break the Highscore

 **Configuration**
-Inside the Folder **Assets>ScriptableObjects** there will be configuration files for Player, Game, Audio and Asteroids
+Inside the Folder **Assets>ScriptableObjects** there will be configuration files for Player, Powerups, Game, Audio and Asteroids

 You can change the values for adjusting the gameplay and experience